henryubuntu/Data-Science/README.md

 At the end of the course, you might need 2 hours to exercise a day, for better wellness.

+Any help to mantain and contribute to this project will be appreciated and acknowledged(if you want to).

 I thank the next authors who with his books is achieved this compilation:

 Migrant & Seasonal Head Start